 What is a Declaration of Compliance (DoC)?

 The Declaration of Compliance is a self-issued document stating certain information about a food contact material or food contact products.
-This information is generally included:
+This information can be included:

 - Importer/Manufacturer